Travelling from Seattle to Shanghai: what you need to know

 Incheon International Airport (ICN)

-81.27% of flights leaving Seattle-Tacoma International Airport reach their destination as planned.
-Given its strong on-time stats, you're unlikely to face delays when jetting out of SEA.
+81.27% of flights leaving Seattle-Tacoma International Airport touch down at their destination on time.
+With its strong on-time stats, you're unlikely to be delayed when taking off from SEA.

 Arriving in Shanghai